nirmaljp6/nirmaljp6.github.io/_pages/research.md

 {: style="text-align: justify;"}
 [//]: <>(**Keywords**: computational fluid dynamics; deep learning; reinforcement learning; high-performance computing; reduced-order modeling)

-## 1. Bio-inspired flow control using computational fluid dynamics and machine learning
+## 1. Computational fluid dynamics and machine learning for Flow control
 Flow control is a process of manipulating the flow to achieve desirable aerodynamic performance.
 The flow control technique in this work is inspired from covert feathers in birds---a set of self-actuating feathers located on the suction surface of the wings.
 During unsteady flow separation, these feathers protrude into the flow and provide lift enhancements, for reasons that are still not understood.
 We study the utility of covert feathers as a both passive and active flow control technique.
 {: style="text-align: justify;"}

 ### Passive flow control

 We numerically investigated a model system in which a passively deployable, torsionally hinged flap is mounted on the suction surface of a stationary airfoil via high-fidelity nonlinear simulations as shown in the figure below.
 A parametric study performed by varying several flap parameters yielded lift improvements as high as 27% relative to the baseline flap-less case.
 A k-means clustering algorithm with carefully chosen inputs revealed two dominant flow behavioral regimes responsible for these lift improvements.
-Further details about this work can be found [[here]](https://arxiv.org/pdf/2203.00037.pdf) and [[here]](https://arc.aiaa.org/doi/abs/10.2514/6.2022-1968).
+More details about this work can be found [[here]](https://arxiv.org/pdf/2203.00037.pdf) and [[here]](https://arc.aiaa.org/doi/abs/10.2514/6.2022-1968).
 We also analyzed a system of multiple torsionally hinged flaps on an airfoil, details of which can be found [[here]](https://www.mdpi.com/2311-5521/7/2/44).
 We have also collaborated with [Prof. Aimy Wissa's group](https://mae.princeton.edu/people/faculty/wissa) to compare our numerical results with their wind-tunnel experiments, the link for which will be updated soon.
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/passivefc.png" width="30%" /> &nbsp; &nbsp; &nbsp; &nbsp;